moznion/sprint/README.md

 This method takes arguments after template and fill those into placeholder.

 This method parses template __only at once__.
-Parsed structure is stored on ConcurrentHashMap which is contained in Sprint class as static.
+Parsed structure is stored on ConcurrentHashMap which is contained in instance of Sprint.
 When it formats String with the same template, it uses pre-parsed structures from the second time.

 Benchmark